 7 Projects That Signal The Rise of Haute Health Care

-A millennial wave of health-care interior design is sweeping the world, bringing the style of restaurants and night clubs to everything from primary care clinics to dentist's offices.
+A millennial wave of health care interior design is sweeping the world, bringing the comfort and style of restaurants and clubs to everything from primary care clinics to dentist’s offices.

 It’s no longer enough for waiting rooms to have comfy chairs and a few glossy magazines.
 Health care has gone full-on hospitality with reception areas that look like clubs and exam rooms that embrace comfort and on-trend colors.
 The designification of medical facilities cuts across the industry—from stylish women’s-care start-ups to sleek dental practices to CBD wellness centers whose professionally crafted interiors hit all the design marks (think dusty-pink furniture, soft, rounded shapes, glowy pendants, and lots and lots of terrazzo).
 Here’s the best in high-design health care, represented by seven practices, shops, and offices that prove sterility in medical spaces needn’t extend to the interior design.